Skip to Content

 Lottery and Gaming Credit

-The program provides a direct property tax relief to qualifying taxpayers on their property tax bills.
-The lottery credit is displayed on the tax bills as a reduction of property taxes due.
+The lottery and gaming credit is a credit that provides direct property tax relief to qualifying taxpayers on their property tax bills.
+Lottery proceeds are paid into a separate segregated state fund.
+The lottery credit is displayed on tax bills as a reduction of property taxes due.

 Application Deadline